lydell/elm-app-url/docs/examples.md

    Dict.empty
 ```

-That is much easier to write using `Dict.Extra.unionWith`:
+That is much easier to write using [Dict.Extra.unionWith]:

 ```elm
 Dict.Extra.unionWith (++) queryParametersA queryParametersB
 ```

-However, at the time of this writing that function was’t merged yet: https://github.com/elm-community/dict-extra/pull/29

 That results in `b` getting both the `B1` and `B2` values: